dataxhip/dataxhip.github.io/_posts/2022-03-13-oozie-overview.md

-# Oozie Overview and foundation
+# Oozie Overview and Quick start

 Oozie is a workflow scheduler system to manage Apache Hadoop jobs.